jwvictor/cubby/README.md

 * We'll introduce the type (`-T`) flag.
 This flag allows you to set a "file type" for the blob.
 For our blog post, we'll use the type `markdown` so Cubby knows our data can be rendered using a Markdown parser.
-So next we'll do:
 * We'll introduce the encryption key (`-K`) flag.
 This flag allows you to use a different encryption key from the one configured in your `cubby-client.yaml` file.
 Here, we're setting the passphrase to `share_password`.